OData/v3ProtocolDocument/OData Atom Format.markdown

 This section defines the elements and attributes within an `atom:entry` element that are assigned meaning in OData.

 ### 6.1.1.
 The `atom:entry` Element ###
-An `atom:entry` element is used to represent a single resource, or entity, which is an instance of a structured type with an identity.
+An `atom:entry` element is used to represent a single entity, which is an instance of a structured type with an identity.

-The `atom:entry` element MAY contain a `metadata:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the resource has changed.
+The `atom:entry` element MAY contain a `metadata:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the entity has changed.
 For details on how ETags are used, refer to the <todo:insert reference here> spec.

 ### 6.1.2.
 The `atom:id` Element ###
 The `atom:id` element defines a durable, opaque, globally unique identifier for the entry.
-Its content must be an IRI as defined in http://www.ietf.org/rfc/rfc3987.
+Its content must be an IRI as defined in [RFC3987](http://www.ietf.org/rfc/rfc3987).
 The consumer of the feed must not assume this IRI can be de-referenced, nor assume any semantics from its structure.

 ### 6.1.3.
 Self and Edit Links as `atom:link` Elements ###
-Atom defines two types of links within an entry that represent retrieve or update/delete operations on the entry. `atom:link` elements with a rel attribute of `"self"` can be used to retrieve the resource (via the URL specified in the `href` attribute). `atom:link` elements with a rel attribute of `"edit"` can be used to retrieve, update, or delete the resource (via the URL specified in the `href` attribute).
+Atom defines two types of links within an entry that represent retrieve or update/delete operations on the entry. `atom:link` elements with a rel attribute of `"self"` can be used to retrieve the entity (via the URL specified in the `href` attribute). `atom:link` elements with a rel attribute of `"edit"` can be used to retrieve, update, or delete the entity (via the URL specified in the `href` attribute).

-An OData resource SHOULD contain a self link, an edit link, or both for a particular entry, but MUST NOT contain more than one edit link for a given entry.
+An `atom:entry` element representing an OData entity SHOULD contain a self link, an edit link, or both for a particular entry, but MUST NOT contain more than one edit link for a given entry.
 Absence of an edit link implies that the entry is read-only.

 #### 6.1.5 Stream Properties as `atom:link` Elements ####
 An entity may have one or stream properties (for example, a photo property of an employee entity).
 Properties that represent streams have a type of "Edm.Stream".